kingakaszap/pzp_contraception_przewalski/README.md

-# For the project "Efficacy and reversibility of PZP fertility control in Przewalski's horses"
+# Efficacy and reversibility of PZP fertility control in Przewalski's horses